English Language Learners (ELL)

 In accordance with the National Administrative Guidelines Victoria Avenue school has developed programmes to cater for needs and abilities of English Language learners (ELL).

 The ELL programme runs three days a week.
-On these days the ELL teacher, Julie McCabe, takes children in small groups or individually for specific English Language skill learning.
+On these days the ELL teacher, Julie Hadlow, takes children in small groups or individually for specific English Language skill learning.
 The programme covers English listening, speaking, writing and reading.
 Presentation and visual language skills are also incorporated into the sessions.

 The numbers of ELL children on the programme change each term.
 The New Zealand government support ELL learners by giving funding for these children until they reach the required English language skill benchmark.